 MPATE-GE 2598-Fundamentals of Digital Signal Theory I Lab

 Cognate Elective - 1 class of student’s choice.
 Cognates are courses outside your academic program, and pertain to graduate study.
 Sample Cognate classes:

 Detailed course information can be found in the Courses section.

 If you are a current student and have questions for advisement, check here first (password protected).

 Music Theory and History placement exam

 Basic competence in music history and theory is a prerequisite for all graduate degree programs in music.
 Entering graduate students are required to take advisory exams in both areas.
 You MUST take the placement exams before beginning your first semester.
 The history and theory placement exams can only be taken ONCE.
 If you do not pass, you will be required to take remedial classes (up to a maximum of 8 credits) to fulfill the requirements.
 These classes and credits will not count toward your degree.
-More information can be found at http://theory.smusic.nyu.edu/placement/.
+See more information on music history and theory placement exams.

 Each student is required to complete a performance requirement which consists of a music class involving performance.
 This may be taken in the form of an ensemble course for 0 - 3 credits.
 Please note that classes in private instruction do not count toward the performance requirement.

 The Master’s Program culminates with the submission and defense of an individual thesis document, to be completed under the supervision of one of the full-time Music Technology faculty members.
 The thesis should reflect an original contribution to the field of music technology, bringing the students’ classwork experiences and interests together with their potential career paths.
 Possible research areas include but are not limited to: technology-based performance and composition techniques, interactive music systems, spatial audio, tools for computer music, music information retrieval, digital audio effects, new recording, mixing, mastering or production techniques, software development for music applications, etc.